banzaicloud/koperator-docs/docs/external-listener/index.md

     kafka-console-producer.sh --bootstrap-server <your-loadbalancer-ip>:19090 --topic <your-topic-name> --producer.config producer.properties
     ```

-To consume messages from this listener using the Kafka console consumer, complete the following steps:
+To consume messages from this listener using the Kafka 3.1.0 (and above) console consumer, complete the following steps:

 1. Set the producer properties like this: